-On 19 November 2015, GeoPark's Colombian subsidiary agreed to exchange its 10% non-operating economic in-terest in Cerrito Block for additional interests held by Trayectoria, the counterpart in the Yamú Block, operated by GeoPark, that includes a 10% economic interest in all of the Yamú fields.
-According to the terms of the swap oper-ation, GeoPark had written off a receivable with Trayectoria.
+On 19 November 2015, the Colombian subsidiary agreed to exchange its 10% non-operating economic interest in Cerrito Block for additional interests held by Trayectoria, the counterpart in the Yamú Block, operated by GeoPark, that includes a 10% economic interest in all of the Yamú fields.
+According to the terms of the swap operation, GeoPark had written off a receivable with Trayectoria.

 Following this transaction, GeoPark continued to be the operator and have an 89.5% interest in the Carupana Field and 100% in Yamú and Potrillo Fields.
-The Company recognized, during 2015, a loss of US\$ 296,000 generated by this transaction.
+The Group recognised, during 2015, a loss of US\$ 296,000 generated by this transaction.